SherG/sherrieg/content/blog/boomers-work/index.md

 I think of energy as being not based on outward display of enthusiasm (which may be more natural to extroverts and can be faked), or based on excitement (a passing feeling-state), but based on an ability to be steady, disciplined, and committed, which is rooted in your volition.

-How strong is your volition?
-I think of volition as a muscle: it's either toned up and strong or it can be made that way.
+Volition is like a muscle: it's either strong or it can be made that way.

-So I suppose I would regard energy -- at its root -- as beginning with a choice to exercise volition.
+So does energy -- at its root -- begin with a choice to exercise volition?

-But I concur with analytics maestro Avinash Kaushik who once quipped "All data in aggregate is crap."
-So "averages" collected on age groups are largely meaningless.
+Back to the HBR article: I concur with analytics maestro Avinash Kaushik who once quipped "All data in aggregate is crap."
+So "averages" collected on age groups don't mean much, do they?

-They can simply spur us to focus on (and truly see) the individual and their merits rather than a blob-like stereotype.
+However, they can spur us to focus on the individual and their merits rather than a blob-like stereotype.